senlin/so-responsive-content/README.md

 ###### [Stable Version](https://wordpress.org/plugins/so-visibility-classes) (via WordPress Plugins Repository)
 ###### [Plugin homepage](https://so-wp.com/plugin/responsive-content)

-With the Responsive Content plugin you can easily adjust the length of your content for different devices by making use of visibility classes.
+This plugin enables you to show/hide content depending on the device the visitor is browsing from.

 More information about Background, Implementation and Usage available via the [Wiki](https://github.com/senlin/so-responsive-content/wiki/_pages)

 ## Frequently Asked Questions

-### Is this plugin compatible with Gutenberg?
+### Is this plugin compatible with the new editor of WP 5.0 (codenamed Gutenberg)?

-The plugin works on WP 5.0, but only by using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/).
-The new WP Editor no longer uses TinyMCE and therefore this plugin does not function in the new (Gutenberg) editor.
+The plugin works on WP 5.0, but only on a Classic Block.
+Alternatively we would like to suggest to either using the [Classic Editor](https://wordpress.org/plugins/classic-editor-addon/) or to install [ClassicPress](https://www.classicpress.net) once it is released.

 ### I have an issue with this plugin, where can I get support?